pccasto/guidelines/coding-standards/html-css/README.md

 Your element might have states, such as 'active', or 'hidden'.
 State classes always start with `is-...` or `has-...` and do not contain the module parents' name.
 Furthermore, there can be global state classes, usually appended to the `html` or `body` elements.

-In some cases a state attribute might be more approprite, for example: `[data-direction="top/right/bottom/left"]`.
+In some cases a state attribute might be more appropriate, for example: `[data-direction="top/right/bottom/left"]`.

 Prefer ARIA attributes whenever possible.
 As they provide styling hooks while improving the accessibility at the same time (e.g. `[aria-expanded="true"]`, `[aria-hidden="true"]`).